 ~ Ira Glass

 Even though this is about writing for radio, this is my inspiration to perfect my Spanish, dive into Catalan, improve my photography, and push through my mini-quarterlife crisis.
 These things are frustrating at times, but I’ll have to keep reminding myself it’s normal and to ‘fight (my) way through’.
 Thanks, Ira Glass!
 Anybody else stuck at this frustrating (but totally normal!) beginning stage?

 It isn’t genius by any means, but I am definitely improving!

-I’m Jessica and I’m 26 years old.
+I’m Jessica.
 I’m from England, I grew up in California, and now I live in beautiful Barcelona.
 Come read more about my aventuras in Spain and discover why this California girl is so obsessed with the Catalan capital.